-Hope Summers (birth name: Spalding) is a Marvel Comics mutant superheroine who is associated with the X-Men and X-Force.
+Hope Summers (birth name: Spalding, given name unknown) is a Marvel Comics mutant superheroine who is associated with the X-Men and X-Force.
 She debuted into Marvel Universe in X-Men #205 (November 2007).
 She's created by Mike Carey and Chris Bachalo.

 Hope is the first mutant to be born after the events of the "House of M" and "Decimation" storylines, in which the Scarlet Witch used her reality-altering superpower to turn all but 198 of the world's mutants into regular, depowered humans.
 Her biological mother is Captain Louise Spalding, an Alaskan firefighter.